-Following are some routes between a number of towns in the Malaga province, including alternative routes helpful to circumvent the main highways when they are jammed.
-For detailed descriptions of scenic driving routes and holiday itineraries, visit the historical routes section of the guide.
+Following are some secondary roads routes between a number of towns in Malaga province.
+We also include alternative routes helpful to circumvent the main highways when they are jammed.
+Some of the road routes are fantastic to discover the most amazing landscapes of our province.

 La Cala via Entrerrios to Fuengirola / Coin